Luexks/reassembly_modding_by_example/src/fragments.md

     }
 ```
 Below are all the bullet patterns, they can all be used on both base cannon bullets and fragments except for `WAVE`, which can only be used on base cannon bullets.
+### Random
- - `RANDOM`: default spread behaviour, choosing a random angle in the specified spread.
+`pattern=RANDOM`: default spread behaviour, choosing a random angle in the specified spread.
 ```lua
 	cannon={spread=pi*2,pattern=RANDOM